 “I feel it is crucial to make it a compulsory course for everyone, especially the new employees or the personnel members who [haven’t] had a chance to study further.” — Sister Vuyiswa Mabe on Primary Maternal Care, 27 Jan 2010.

-From the acclaimed Perinatal Education Programme, Primary Maternal Care equips health workers to provide antenatal and postnatal care.
+Primary Maternal Care equips health workers to provide antenatal and postnatal care.
 This programme is ideal for nurses, midwives and doctors providing primary maternal care in level 1 district hospitals and clinics.
 It is aligned with the national protocol for antenatal care in South Africa.
 It covers:

 - antenatal care